WoolyMamooth/dcalerts/README.md

     "after" : "After running"
 }
 ```
-You can also put in lists, lists of lists, and even functions.
-If you put in a list for a message all of it's contents will be casted to string, then concatenated and sent as one message.
-You can set the separating character under the name *separator* (by default it's '*\\n*').
-If you put in a function it will be executed after the decorated function, it's return value casted to string and added to the message.
+You can also put in *lists*, *lists of lists*, and even *functions*.
+If you put in a list for a message all of it's contents will be casted to *string*, then concatenated and sent as one message.
+You can set the separating character under the name `separator` (by default it's `'\n'`).
+If you put in a function it will be executed, it's return value casted to *string* and added to the message.
 For example:
 ```python
 result_func():
     return "some return value"